 The bathtub and shower are cornerstones of basic hygiene in the house.
 Should we dare think what might become of us without them?
 A few days without such amenities would likely have us begging for olfactory reprieve!
 So rather than entertaining that scenario, let’s just assume them to be non-negotiable items.
-As such, […]Read More about Bathtub & The Damage Done
+As such, what can […]Read More about Bathtub & The Water Damage Done

 A gas meter may be located in a variety of places around your property.
 You may find it on the interior of the structure, mounted to the exterior or located somewhere on the grounds.
 When installed outside, one of the most important considerations is protection of the unit and piping.
-In particular, we are […]Read More about Protect Your Meter: Bollards Up!
+In particular, we are […]Read More about Protect Your Gas Meter: Bollards Up!

 What is the condition of the roof ?
 That is an important question that you will want answered by your home inspection.
 Replacement of shingles is a big ticket expense that you will want to be able to plan for as much as possible.
-Ten-thousand dollar surprises are not fun, at least not when the […]Read More about Roof Condition and Age
+Ten-thousand dollar surprises are not fun, at least not when the […]Read More about Determining Roof Condition and Age

 I stood on the second floor looking through the charred remains of the exterior wall towards the even more decimated neighboring house where the fire had begun.
 It was a total loss leaving only a lone chimney to stand with the last bits of blackened timbers still clinging on, precariously upright.
 The fire had not […]Read More about Does Your Neighbor Have Insurance?

 I’ll save you time.
 YES!
 Now you may be curious as to why you should have a home Inspection on new construction and how important are they really.
 Let’s start by considering the only plausible argument against having a private third party inspection on a new construction project.
 It goes something like this, usually coming […]Read More about New Construction: Are Inspections Needed?

 Decks Look Good Often Badly Built & Unsafe